airsonic/airsonic-docs/index.md

 Using an external database for large music collection can only be useful, just follow our [database docs](/docs/database) to set it up.

 Transcoders are used by Airsonic to convert media from their on disk format to a format that can be consumed by clients.
 Use our docs to set up the [transcode binaries](/docs/transcode).

+Don't forget to keep your airsonic instance [up to date](/docs/update)!